ctfs/write-ups-2015/ghost-in-the-shellcode-2015/crypto/knockers/README.md

 ```

-I actually had a harder time getting IPv6 working than solving the challenge as I was familiar with it, remembered when Flickr and a few other services had similiar vulnerabilities and solved a [similar challenge in StripeCTF 2.0](https://github.com/stripe-ctf/stripe-ctf-2.0/tree/master/levels/7).
+I actually had a harder time getting IPv6 working than solving the challenge as I was familiar with it, remembered when Flickr and a few other services had similiar vulnerabilities, and solved a [similar challenge in StripeCTF 2.0](https://github.com/stripe-ctf/stripe-ctf-2.0/tree/master/levels/7).

 Somehow I can connect to several IPv6 destinations, but not the knocker box.
 After spending way longer than I should have trying to fix that I just spun up a new ec2 instance and used [Hurricane Electric's](https://tunnelbroker.net/) [tunnel broker](http://en.wikipedia.org/wiki/IPv6_transition_mechanisms#Tunnel_broker).
 I saw a few similar complaints on IRC so IPv6 is clearly ready for the mainstream.